 The WordPress software is free to download and use, and there are a variety of tutorials and support resources available online to help guide you through the installation process.

-WordPress Software?
+WordPress Software

 WordPress software is an open-source content management system that is used to build and manage websites.
-The software is free to download and use, and is built on PHP and MySQL.
-WordPress provides a user-friendly interface that makes it easy for non-technical users to create and manage their own websites.
+The software is free to download and use and is built on PHP and MySQL.

-Google Analytics – WordPressorg vs WordPresscom
+Google Analytics WordPressorg vs WordPresscom

-Google Analytics is a web analytics service provided by Google that allows website owners to track and analyze website traffic and user behavior.
 The service provides detailed reports on website traffic, including information on the number of visitors, where they come from, how they interact with the site, and more.

 By tracking this information, website owners can gain valuable insights into their audience and optimize their site to better meet their needs.